ua en ru

 Author: Bohdan Babaiev

-Taiwan's Defence Ministry reported that it had detected several waves of missile fire beginning at 6:50 a.m. local time on Saturday, September 28, from China's rocket forces and military units in the provinces and regions of Inner Mongolia, Gansu, Qinghai, and Xinjiang.
+Taiwan's Defense Ministry reported that it had detected several waves of missile fire beginning at 6:50 a.m. local time on Saturday, September 28, from China's rocket forces and military units in the provinces and regions of Inner Mongolia, Gansu, Qinghai, and Xinjiang.
 These areas are located at least 2,000 kilometers from the island.

 “Taiwan's forces are continuously monitoring relevant developments, and air defense forces have maintained a high level of vigilance and strengthened their alert,” the ministry's statement read.